Unemployment aid: When would the $300-per-week benefit begin?

 Cliff averted

-But the extension is only for 11 weeks.
-It's unlikely that the economic turmoil caused by the pandemic will be over by the time this round of benefits expires in mid-March, which means lawmakers may be debating more jobless aid in 2021.
+But the extension on these additional unemployment benefits is only for 11 weeks.
+It's unlikely that the economic turmoil caused by the pandemic will be over by the time this new round of unemployment benefits expires in mid-March.
+This likely means lawmakers may be debating more jobless aid in 2021.

 "I don't think we will be done with the pandemic and the recession in 11 weeks," Evermore noted.